Babies need milk to live, and you need milk for strong bones.

 - Milk is often paired with sugary treats like “chocolate for ‘chocolate milk’” or “cookies for ‘cookies and milk’”

-- Milk has sugar, about 12 grams per cup
+- Milk also has sugar about 4-12 grams per cup

 So you may be craving the sugar high, but because milk gets associated with sugar so often, your body interprets your sugar craving as a craving for milk.